Director

 Kelsey Hegarty

-An academic general practitioner, her research includes the evidence base for interventions to prevent violence against women; educational and complex interventions around identification of domestic and family violence in primary care settings and early intervention with men, women and children exposed to abuse.
+Her research includes the evidence base for interventions to prevent violence against women; educational and complex interventions around identification of domestic and family violence in health settings and early intervention with women and children exposed to abuse and men who use abuse.
+Interventions are delivered through health care and through the use of new technologies.

 Deputy Director

-Elizabeth McLindon
+Dr Elizabeth McLindon

+Dr Elizabeth McLindon is a Clinician Research Fellow at the Women’s and University of Melbourne.
 Liz has worked to strengthen the Women’s and Victorian healthcare system response to family, domestic and sexual violence since she began at the Women’s in 2008.
+Liz’s research about family, domestic and sexual violence against health professionals was integral to the workforce component of the Victorian Strengthening Hospital Responses to Family Violence program.

 In addition to research, Liz works as a senior clinician at Centre Against Sexual Assault (CASA House).
 The voices and experiences of the survivors with whom she works underpins Liz’s approach to conducting safe and ethical research that is co-designed with survivors and meaningful to their lives.